mui/material-ui/docs/pages/blog/2023-mui-values.md

 Finding the right phraseology started with carefully reviewing *all* team inputs.
 As I had a unique vantage point of all those inputs, I began to jot down phrases that effectively pulled from them *all* and led with *action verbs.* 🕸️💪

 Things like: “Build in the open” made an appearance, but felt too limited.
-There was so more we wanted to capture in the enduring theme of transparency, why it matters to us, and how we show it.
+There was so much more we wanted to capture in the enduring theme of transparency, why it matters to us, and how we show it.

 Other phrases included: “Own your impact” or “Maximize flexibility” but these, again, felt too limited and also generic.